-Custodial credit risk is the risk that an entity will not be able to recover the value of deposits, investments or collateral securities that are in the possession of an outside party if the counterparty to the transaction fails.
+Custodial credit risk is the risk that an entity will not be able to recover the value of deposits, investments, or collateral securities that are in the possession of an outside party if the counterparty to the transaction fails.
 The Corporation's trustee holds deposits and investments for the funds included in the financial statements.
-All investments are insured, registered or held by the Corporation's trustee in the Corporation's name.
-Investments are stated at fair value, which approximates cost, and consists of U.S. Government Agency Bonds that has an original maturity of one year.
-As of December 31, 2018, the Corporation's deposits and investment and deposit policy and totaled \$6,477,668.
+All investments are insured, registered, or held by the Corporation's trustee in the Corporation's name.
+Investments are stated at fair value, which approximates cost, and consists of U.S. Government Agency Bills that has an original maturity of less than one year.
+As of December 31, 2020, the Corporation's deposits and investments, with maturities of less than one year, were in compliance with the investment and deposit policy and totaled \$6,372,342.